Flo54/FRAUD-Detection-with-Neural-Networks/README.md

 <img width="200" height="120"  src="/ANN_images/Equations/CE_wDerivative1n.png">
 </p>

-This is great news: now the rate of weight changes depends actually on the **error s(z) – y**.
+This is great news: now the rate of weight changes depends actually on the **error σ(z) – y**.
 This means the bigger the error is, the bigger the updates get!

 Visualizing the training history with the cross-entropy cost function leads to:
 <p align="center">